Nymeria: A Massive Collection of Multimodal Egocentric Daily Motion in the Wild: Building Nymeria Dataset

 \subsubsection{Synchronization.}

 Project Aria can record an externally provided time signal to aid synchronization.
-We further developed the ability for MVN Link to accept the same signal.
-To time align all devices, a synchronization device is developed to supply the time signal to Project Aria glasses, miniAria wristbands and mocap suit.
-This device can optionally receive time from a wireless server located in radio range ($\sim$100m), which enables time alignment across multiple Project Aria devices to sub-millisecond accuracy.
-The synchronization between mocap and Aria is within 1 motion frame \ie 4.2~ms. To capture multiple people simultaneously, we replicate the described setup per participant and leverage a common time server.
+We further enable MVN Link to accept the same signal.
+A synchronization device is developed to supply the timestamps for all devices, which can optionally receive time from a wireless server located in radio range ($\sim$100m).
+This facilitates synchronizing multiple devices with sub-millisecond accuracy.
+The alignment between XSens and Aria is within 1 motion frame \ie 4.2~ms. To capture multiple people simultaneously, we replicate the described setup per participant and leverage a common time server.

-\subsection{Recording protocols}
+\subsubsection{Recording protocols.}